Signal-ID/www-heropixel-com/website/versioned_docs/version-0.0.1/destinations/gohighlevel.md

 ## Setup Guide

-### Step 1: Set Up the GoHighLevel Destination in Hero Pixel
+### Step 1: Set Up the GoHighLevel Destination in HeroPixel

 1. Click **Settings** and then click **Integrations**.
 2. On the integrations page, select **+ New Integration** and then **GoHighLevel** from the dropdown.